cswmm/JakobsensCipherSolver/README.md

 # Testing Results
 ![alt text](https://github.com/cswmm/JakobsensCipherSolver/blob/main/keyAcc.png?raw=true)
 ![alt text](https://github.com/cswmm/JakobsensCipherSolver/blob/main/textAcc.png?raw=true)

 Above is the result of testing the accuracy of the solver with respect to the number of characters in the ciphertext.
+With the text size, the decrypted plaintext accuracy increases linearly.
+In the end, this implementation was able to consistently achieve above 90% text decryption accuracy with large enough inputs.

 # Installation and Setup
 Clone this repository.
 You will need Mat Plot Lib and Numpy installed.